Interface Guidance

 Returns whether an input is ready for a new trial to be executed.This method may block until a new input stream is made ready.
 If this method returns

-, then JQF stops fuzzing and this guidance will not be used further.- Returns:
+false, then JQF stops fuzzing and this guidance will not be used further.- Returns:

 - whether a new trial should be executed